Biden, Trump snipe from road and rails after debate chaos

 Increasingly, the candidates have trained their attention on working-class voters in the Midwest, a group that helped give Trump his victory four years ago and will again play a critical role this fall.

-He drew several hundred masked supporters to one afternoon stop in Greensburg, Pennsylvania, his largest crowd he has had since suspending traditional events back in March, according to his campaign.
+He drew several hundred masked supporters to one afternoon stop in Greensburg, Pennsylvania, his largest crowd since suspending traditional events back in March, according to his campaign.

+Biden wrapped up his train trip with a nighttime drive-in rally in Johnstown, Pennsylvania's poorest town.
+The campaign blocked off the surrounding street and erected a stage and giant screen.
+About 50 cars were arrayed around the area, with most attendees standing near their vehicles or sitting on the hoods and roofs.
+They stood close together in small groups, but nearly everyone wore masks.

+Biden called Trump a “self-entitled, self-serving president who thinks everything is about him.
+He thinks if he just yells louder and louder, throws out lie after lie, he’ll get his way.”

-Ohio Congressman Tim Ryan, a Democrat, said that Trump's behavior in the debate was exactly why suburban voters across the Midwest and beyond have turned against him.
+Ohio Rep. Tim Ryan, a Democrat, said Trump's behavior in the debate was exactly why suburban voters across the Midwest and beyond have turned against him.

-“I feel like he took an axe to one of the great American rituals we have in this country,” Ryan said.
+“I feel like he took an ax to one of the great American rituals we have in this country,” Ryan said.

-Trump, meanwhile, was attending an afternoon fundraiser in Shorewood, Minnesota, a suburb to the west of Minneapolis, before appearing at an evening campaign rally in Duluth on the shores of Lake Superior.
+Trump, meanwhile, attended an afternoon fundraiser in Shorewood, Minnesota, a suburb to the west of Minneapolis, before appearing at an evening campaign rally in Duluth on the shores of Lake Superior.

 While Trump carried Ohio and Pennsylvania four years ago, he narrowly lost Minnesota, one of the few states he hopes to flip from blue to red this fall.
 That likely depends on finding more votes in rural, conservative areas and limiting his losses in the state's urban and suburban areas.

+The order notes U.S. manufacturing's “undue reliance” on China for critical minerals and calls for the Interior Department to use the Defense Production Act to fund mineral processing in order to protect U.S. national security.

+“If Joe gets in, they’ll shut down the Iron Range forever,” Trump told rallygoers in Duluth.
+"I will always protect the state of Minnesota."

-Peoples reported from New York.
-AP writers Lisa Mascaro, Brian Slodysko, Laurie Kellman, Darlene Superville and Alexandra Jaffe in Washington contributed.
+Peoples reported from New York and Freking from Duluth, Minnesota Associated Press writers Lisa Mascaro, Brian Slodysko, Laurie Kellman, Darlene Superville and Alexandra Jaffe in Washington contributed to this report.

 AP’s Advance Voting guide brings you the facts about voting early, by mail or absentee from each state: https://interactives.ap.org/advance-voting-2020